COXIT-CO/ga_zoho_integration/README.md

 `-port`: port for Zoho CRM notifications Webhook server.
 By default it's 80.
 To use not 80 port you will need to do additional proxy server set up.

-`-log`: mode of logging handling.
+`-logmode`: mode of logging handling.
 To enable logging to console pass 'console'.
 By default it's 'file'

+`-logpath`: path of storing logs.
+By dafault it's script path + 'logs' directory.

 `-ngrok`: your ngrok token from https://dashboard.ngrok.com/login